-TECHKNOW is an online resource for adults with learning disabilities and carers, find technology to help them be more independent.
+TECHKNOW is an online resource supporting adults with learning disabilities and carers find technology to help them be more independent.

 It is estimated that 3,800 adults in Cambridgeshire (0.4 per cent of the population) have a learning disability.
-Cambridgeshire County Council and LGSS Digital, project team believe that Technology Enabled Care Services (TECS) could be a cost-effective way of providing services, but is currently being underutilised across this cohort.
+Cambridgeshire County Council believe that Technology Enabled Care Services (TECS) could be a cost-effective way of providing services, but is currently being underutilised across this cohort.
 TECS uses a range of technologies (such as telecare, digital and apps) to enable people to have more control over their lives by managing risks, supporting wellbeing and preventing or reducing the need for formal care.

 A review of adult social care in November 2017 showed that 24 per cent of learning disability cases provided opportunities where TEC could have been used, but was not.
 The importance of TEC is forecast to grow as social care requirements for people with learning disabilities in England are expected to increase by 14 per cent by 2030.

 The project team focussed on the problem:

 How might we show you how to find out more about technology that can help you and make sure you are happy and confident using that technology?

 The project team took part in a discovery phase in 2019/20 to explore the needs of their users, better understand the nature of the problem they wished to address and develop a vision for implementation.
 They were successfully awarded funding for the implementation of the project in November 2020.

 - Increased independence of adults with learning disabilities through greater adoption of technology.

 - £186,760 non-cash benefits over two years though greater use of Technology Enabled Care Services reducing the need for more costly formal care.